 Assessments: Based on MN guidelines, assessments required for students in grades 6-12 will be administered at the Area Learning Center.
-Special Education comprehensive assessments will also be administered to inform programming for students receiving special education services.
+Special Education comprehensive assessments (following due process guidelines) will also be administered to inform programming for students receiving special education services.

 Attendance/Truancy: Attending on a regular basis promotes academic growth and employability readiness.
-In accordance with all applicable state and federal statutes, regulations and the school board's policy, all students must attend school according to their continual learning plan.
+In accordance with all applicable state and federal statutes and regulations, all students must attend school according to their continual learning plan.
 If a student is absent for any reason, the student's guardian must verify the absence (unless the student is enrolled as a senior plus), in accordance with the following procedure:

-- Call district transportation prior to their student's scheduled time to be picked up and to notify transportation of any changes such as but not limited to address changes or students not in need of transportation - Call the school by 8:30 AM (320-256-7836) on days their child is absent.
+- Notify district transportation - Call, email or send a Remind message to the school by 8:00 AM (320-256-6026) on days their student is absent.
 Messages can be left with the office.
 The school will attempt to contact guardians whenever the student is absent from school and a guardian has not already contacted the school.